-- The Evana project was acquired primarily for its vanadium potential.
-Surface vanadium values at Evana are on-par with those obtained at Nevada King's Iron Point vanadium deposit, and the area of mineralization at Evana is large, much like Iron Point. - The project was explored previously for gold and is relatively close to the Archimedes mine, so there is gold potential as well.
+• The Evana project was acquired primarily for its vanadium potential.
+Surface vanadium values at Evana are on-par with those obtained at Nevada King's Iron Point vanadium deposit, and the area of mineralization at Evana is large, much like Iron Point.